 With around 174 artworks of various sizes in the vertical racking, it is a big undertaking.
 Paintings are framed using different methods and materials, each presenting their own challenges.

 Not all the paintings we hold in the racks are war art.
 We also hold a variety of landscape works relating to Tourism & Publicity, and a John Drawbridge piece from the Wellington Education Board.

 As an artist, the most rewarding thing is to be able to work up close to these wonderful artworks and to observe the different painting techniques each artist used, which often correspond to the art movements of the day.
-I also must wonder at the conditions the artists must’ve had to suffer while sketching for these paintings, to show us what being at the battlefront was really like.
+I also wonder about the conditions the artists must’ve had to suffer while sketching for these paintings, all to show us what being at the battlefront was really like.